cdp1337/coreplus/docs/models.md

 `public static PreDeleteHook($model)` Called before the model is deleted from the database.

 `public static GetControlLinks($model)` Called during getControlLinks to return additional links in the controls.

+### ModelSupplemental Interface

+For convenience, the interface `ModelSupplemental` has been created that contains all these methods.
+Feel free to implement it in the extending ModelSupplemental class to pull in these methods.

+Please note, you will still need to define
+`$Schema` and `$Indexes` as necessary.